-RAPID DOSE THERAPEUTICS EXECUTES LETTER OF INTENT TO ACQUIRE CONSOLIDATED CRAFT BRANDS
+Rapid Dose Therapeutics Executes Letter Of Intent To Acquire Consolidated Craft Brands

-BURLINGTON, ONTARIO, CANADA, January 11, 2021 /EINPresswire.com/ -- Rapid Dose Therapeutics Corp. (“RDT” or the “Company”) (CSE: DOSE), a Canadian life sciences company focused on innovative drug and active ingredient delivery solutions, is pleased to announce that it has entered into a binding Letter of Intent (“LOI”) for the acquisition of 2544737 Ontario Limited, operating as Consolidated Craft Brands (“CCB”), in a share transaction (the “Transaction”) totalling $5,000,000.00CDN.
+/EIN News/ -- BURLINGTON, Ontario, Jan.
+12, 2021 (GLOBE NEWSWIRE) -- Rapid Dose Therapeutics Corp. (“RDT” or the “Company”) (CSE: DOSE), a Canadian life sciences company focused on innovative drug and active ingredient delivery solutions, is pleased to announce that it has entered into a binding Letter of Intent (“LOI”) for the acquisition of 2544737 Ontario Limited, operating as Consolidated Craft Brands (“CCB”), in a share transaction (the “Transaction”) totalling $5,000,000.00CDN.
 (Five Million Dollars Canadian).
 CCB is a majority First Nations owned private company carrying on business in the development of packaged goods for cannabis edibles and cannabis infused health and wellness products.

 Terms of the Transaction